metahkg/metahkg-docs-legacy/content/docker/setup/env.md

 # recatcha secret, must be a pair with recaptcha site key

 jwtKey=<your-jwt-key>
-# jwt key is used to sign jwts (jsonwebtoken), please use a strong value
+# used to sign jwts, plese use a strong one

-DOCKER_PREFIX=
+COMPOSE_PROJECT_NAME=
-# configure this if you want to use a prefix for the docker container names
+# configure this for different container names (so you can run multiple instances of metahkg)

-# e.g. when you need to deploy more than a instance of metahkg
+cors=
+# give some value (e.g. true) to this to support cors

+env=
+# set this to dev to enable hot reload
 ```